Dallas String Quartet

-Dallas String Quartet (also known as DSQ and DSQ Electric) is an American Classical Crossover ensemble founded by violist and music producer, Ion Zanca.
-Their album, Love Always, debuted at #2 on Billboard's Classical Crossover Albums and Classical Albums charts in October 2022.
-The musical group has performed private concerts for former Presidents Barack Obama and George W. Bush, as well as performing at NFL and NBA games.
+Dallas String Quartet (also known as DSQ and DSQ Electric) is an American classical crossover ensemble founded by violist and music producer Ion Zanca.
+Their album Love Always debuted at #2 on Billboard's Classical Crossover Albums and Classical Albums charts in October 2022.
+The musical group has performed private concerts for former presidents Barack Obama and George W. Bush, as well as performing at NFL and NBA games.
 They have shared the stage with Josh Groban, Kenny G, Chicago, Air Supply, and the Trans-Siberian Orchestra, among others.

 As of January 2023, the group has more than 645 million streams on Pandora, 8.3 million views on YouTube, and 6.8 million listeners on Spotify.
-DSQ is a featured artist on the Grammy-nominated album, The Passenger by Cheryl B. Engelhardt.
+DSQ is a featured artist on the Grammy-nominated album The Passenger by Cheryl B. Engelhardt.

+They got their first nomination for a Grammy Awards for their album According To The Moon in the Best New Age, Ambient, or Chant Album category.

 History

 Dallas String Quartet was founded by violist Ion Zanca in 2007.
 While earning his master's degree at Southern Methodist University in Dallas, Texas, Zanca started a traditional string quartet with musicians he had met on campus.
 The ensemble began playing private events and building a fanbase of classical music audiences.
 The core group is composed of Zanca, violinists Melissa Priller and Valory Hight, and bassist Young Heo.

-The group began recording covers of rock and pop songs, with The Verve’s Bitter Sweet Symphony, being their first release.
-Following the single's success, they released their first full-length album Electric in 2010.
+The group began recording covers of rock and pop songs, with The Verve's "Bitter Sweet Symphony" being their first release.
+Following the single's success, they released their first full-length album, Electric, in 2010.
 The album has currently had over 15 million streams.